ivichadriana/ivichadriana.github.io/README.md

 ### PhD Candidate | Machine Learning Scientist | Computational Biologist

-Welcome to my personal website!
+Welcome!
 I am a PhD candidate in Bioengineering at the University of Colorado, specializing in **machine learning**, **deep learning**, and **computational biology**.
 My research focuses on applying advanced computational methods to biological data, particularly in genomics and healthcare applications.

 ---

 ## About Me
-I am passionate about using machine learning to solve real-world problems in biology and medicine.
-With a background in **neuroscience** and **bioengineering**, I have developed extensive expertise in data analysis, model development, and software engineering.
+I am passionate about using machine learning to solve real-world problem.
+With a background in **neuroscience** and **bioengineering**, I have developed extensive expertise in data analysis, model development, and engineering.
 My current research involves developing generative models, like **conditional Variational Autoencoders (VAE)**, to transform and analyze complex biological datasets.

 ---